darkmastermindz/darkmastermindz/README.md

 I'm actually only twenty-something `(just like microservices that break apart what could be monolithic applications, there's microgenerations and I'm deemed a zillennial)`.
 I started and fall in love with software engineering when I was 5 years old and have been a polyglot programmer ever since.
 Some of my favorite programming languages include Python, Lua, C++, C#, SwiftLang, Kotlin, Java, Bash, and Typescript. :)

+My current areas of focus are in developer experience, emerging tech, and non-profit social good projects.

 Signing this commit,
  ~ Hansel Wei <<hello@hanselwei.dev>>